BukolaOdunayo/FIFA-21-DATA-CLEANING-/README.md

   The contract column had a wrong data type and contained data in 3 different formats such as '2020 ~ 2024', 'Aug 31, On Loan','Free' as seen in the image below,these inconsistencies had to be fixed.
 Observing the data contained in this column I decided to extract more data from the column to provide more information that might be useful in the analysis phase.
 I created the 'Agreement' and 'Contract Duration' columns using conditinal statements.

   #### Agreement
-  To populate this column i created a condidtional statement with 2 clauses and an else statement written as follows
+  To populate this column I created a condidtional statement with 2 clauses and an else statement written as follows

   Clause 1: If (column name)Contract (operator) equals (value)Free (output)Free